FeatureCloud/app-template/engine/README.md

 Meanwhile, it includes `ConfigState`, an optional abstract class that supports reading and interpreting the config file.
 Each app, in the FeatureCloud platform includes multiple states and possible transitions between the defined states.
 All apps will begin their workflow from the `initial` state and end it at the `terminal` state.
-Accordingly, `App` class will manage stets and transitions registeration.
+Accordingly, `App` class will manage stets and transitions registration.
 FeatureCloud `App` supports exactly two roles, coordinator and participant, for clients who are going to participate in Federated execution of apps.
 FeatureCloud app developers are obliged to explicitly define their logic for the app by stipulating which roles are allowed to enter a specific state and take a particular transition.

 ## Roles
 In the FeatureCloud platform, clients can have two roles: coordinator and participant.
 These roles are not mutually exclusive.
 Meanwhile, the FeatureCloud library comes with three constant tuples to describe the eligibility of clients in terms of their role to enter and execute specific states.
 Accordingly, to make it clear, we defined three role tuples, with `bool` values, for participant and coordinator roles, as follows:

 * `COORDINATOR`: indicates that only coordinator role is `True`.